MichaelLeighton/2D-Gait-Analysis-System/README.md

 - Developed expertise in computer vision and marker tracking algorithms
 - Gained deep understanding of biomechanics and gait analysis
 - Learned to create robust statistical models for medical data
-- Strengthened knowledge of R programming for complex data analysis and visualization
+- Strengthened knowledge of R programming for complex data analysis and visualisation

 **What makes this project stand out?**
 - **99% cost reduction** compared to traditional motion capture systems